| | | | | |

 The Alpine Racing TRX stands out for its malleability.
 Users can switch between a Formula or GT seating style (or find something comfortable in between).
 This F1 sim rig comes supplied with a seat slider, seat brackets, and features handy adjustable slides for the wheel and pedal mounts.

-The wheel mounting assembly is versatile enough to bring compatibility with wheelbases including, Simucube 2, Fanatec, VRS, Logitech, and Thrustmaster.
-Furthermore, the product is equipped with Fanatec Side Mounting compatibility as a standard feature.
+The wheel mounting assembly is versatile enough to bring compatibility with wheelbases including Simucube 2, Fanatec, VRS, Logitech, and Thrustmaster.
+Fanatec Side Mounting compatibility is included as a standard feature.

 Built with a sturdy 2″ steel frame, the Alpine Racing TRX assures stability, particularly during high-stakes gaming encounters.
 It can withstand up to 180 kg of braking force without any flex.
 The pre-drilled pedal plate facilitates the attachment of the majority of sim racing pedals on the market today.
 Trak Racer supports the product’s robustness with a generous 5-year frame warranty, a testament to their belief in its craftsmanship.